1Password/for-open-source/README.md

 ### PyGotham

-[PyGotham](https://pygotham.org) is a New York City based, eclectic, Py-centric conference covering many topics.
-There’s a diverse speaker list, and some things which will be quite different.
+[PyGotham](https://pygotham.org) is a New York City-based, eclectic, Py-centric conference covering many topics.
+There’s a diverse speaker list and some things which will be quite different.
 [Source code](https://gitlab.com/pygotham/)

 ### Bokeh

 Bokeh ([Main Site](https://bokeh.org) |
-[GitHub](https://github.com/bokeh/bokeh)) is a BSD licensed interactive visualization library for Python that enables beautiful and meaningful visual presentation of data in modern web browsers.
+[GitHub](https://github.com/bokeh/bokeh)) is a BSD-licensed interactive visualization library for Python that enables beautiful and meaningful visual presentation of data in modern web browsers.
 Bokeh provides an elegant and concise way to construct versatile graphics while delivering **high-performance**